Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 - `var!`: Pops the top value from the stack and stores it in a variable named `var`.
 - `var@`: Pushes the value of the variable `var` onto the stack.

+> [!IMPORTANT]
-**Variable Initialization:** Variables are allocated when the expression is compiled, but they are **not** automatically initialized to any value.
+> **Variable Initialization:** Variables are allocated when the expression is compiled, but they are **not** automatically initialized to any value.
 It is your responsibility to store a value into a variable (`!`) before you load from it (`@`).
+>

-The compiler performs a rigorous static analysis of the control flow.
+> The compiler performs a rigorous static analysis of the control flow.
 If it detects any path where a variable could be read before it is guaranteed to have been written to, it will raise an error and refuse to compile the expression.
 This prevents the use of uninitialized variables.

 **Example:** `x 2 / my_var! my_var@ my_var@ *` (In `Expr`, this calculates `(x/2)^2`).